cwses1/blokscript-dot-com/Markdown/index.md

 <img src="blokscript-logo-text.png" class="header" />

-BlokScript is a [free](https://www.gnu.org/licenses/gpl-3.0.en.html), [open-source](https://github.com/cwses1/blokscript) programming language for [Storyblok](https://www.storyblok.com/) with a SQL-like syntax designed to expressively "move things around easily."
+BlokScript is a [free](https://www.gnu.org/licenses/gpl-3.0.en.html), [open-source](https://github.com/cwses1/blokscript) programming language for [Storyblok CMS](https://www.storyblok.com/) designed to "move things around easily."

-Using BlokScript, you can easily do things - such as copy all stories from one space to another - with just a single line of BlokScript code like this:
+Using BlokScript, you can copy all stories from one space to another with just a single line of code:

 	copy stories from space 'Advance' to space 'Napa';